-When I got in the room, I was afraid that I wouldn’t be able to start because I will have no voice, but as soon as I said “Good Afternoon” everything just started to flow.
-That is the very single time I listened to a session that I did.
+When I got in the room, I was afraid that I wouldn’t be able to start because I will lose my voice, but as soon as I said “Good Afternoon” everything just started to flow.
+That is the one single time I listened to a session that I did.
 I was voted the best speaker on the developers track and I couldn’t believe it.
 So, I really enjoy being on stage, but it does require preparation and it’s not like “oh, I’m in my comfort zone and I can do it in my sleep”.
 It’s still quite stressful.

 Do you see a difference between a public speaker that speaks on technology related issues and someone that speaks on a soft skills topic?
 Or is there no difference at all?

 I think there is a very big difference.
 Tech. public speaking is you talking about the things you know and are passionate about.
 Talking about soft skills, and by the way that’s what I’m planning to do at Build Stuff this year, it’s a completely different ballpark.
 It’s talking about opinions, and the thing with opinions is – everybody has one.
 So, you need to learn how to deal with someone opposing you.